grahamlopez/gentoo-configs/README.md

 # minimal UKI

+## Custom kernel

+DO NOT CUSTOMIZE the gentoo-kernel distribution kernel.
+With my current level of knowledge, it isn't worth it.
+Disadvantages

+- no reuse of incremental builds
+- difficult to get a working boot with even only minimal changes to savedconfig

+configuring a custom kernel:

 - start with `make localmodconfig` if no defconfig available

   - `diff defconfig-flattop /usr/src/linux/defconfig | grep '^<'` on nvgen:

   ```